What is Knee Arthroscopy?

 Rehabilitation Following Arthroscopy

 The surgeon will provide instructions regarding physical therapy and general rehab following the procedure.
 It will be recommended to patients who undergo this procedure to strengthen the hamstrings and quadriceps as soon as possible, as this will aid in the recovery process.
-Patients who do not undergo ACL reconstruction should not expect to require crutches after the surgery.
-Most recoveries take place anywhere from 4-6 weeks after the surgery, depending on the complexity and scale of the procedure.
+Most recoveries take place anywhere from 2-8 weeks after the surgery, depending on the complexity and scale of the procedure.
 Competitive athletes should expect a similar time frame before returning to the field.

 Frequently Asked Questions About Knee Arthroscopy